GlobalFishingWatch/forcedlabor/README.md

 forcedlabor: forced labor model package
 ================

-Updated: 2022-02-01
+Updated: 2022-11-22

 # Overview

-`forcedlabor` is an R package containing the codes to identify forced labor on fishing vessels via a machine learning algorithm trained on a combination of known forced labor cases and AIS data predictors.
+`forcedlabor` is an R package containing functions to identify forced labor on fishing vessels via a machine learning algorithm trained on a combination of known forced labor cases and AIS data predictors.